-- (2)2.
-Sexual voyeurism; - (3)3.
-Inducing another to expose one's genitals or private areas; - (4)4.
-Prostituting another; or - (5)5.
-Knowingly exposing someone to or transmitting a sexually transmitted disease without the person's full knowledge and consent. - 7. vi.
-Sexual Harassment Means unwelcome sex-based verbal or physical conduct that: - 1.
-(1) Iin the employment context, unreasonably interferes with a person's work performance or creases an intimidating, hostile, or offensive work environment; or - 2.
-(2) I in the education context, is sufficiently severe, persistent, or pervasive that the conduct interferes with a student's ability to participate in or benefit from education programs or activities.
+- a.
+In the employment context, unreasonably interferes with a person's work performance or creates an intimidating, hostile, or offensive work environment; or - b.
+In the education context, is sufficiently severe, persistent, or pervasive that the conduct interferes with a student's ability to participate in or benefit from education programs or activities.